Cascadia Wild

 • Leadership: Helping others on their own tracking journeys, managing the group to ensure surveys are carried out safely and accurately, and sharing in Cascadia Wild’s mission of connecting people with the natural world.

-A Tracking Apprentice has a lot to learn – tracking skills, teaching skills, group management, wilderness safety, and more.
 The apprenticeship is also about guiding you to the training that would be most helpful to you.
-Everybody comes in with different knowledge and skills, and different needs.
+An apprentice has a lot to learn – tracking skills, teaching skills, group management, wilderness safety, and more - and everybody comes in with different knowledge, skills, and needs.
 This training could be taking classes (either through Cascadia Wild or other organizations), attending tracking club, or a variety of things.
 We will help you asses your skills and goals, and together determine a plan to get you the skills you need.

-We ask that Apprentices commit to at least three survey trips in a season.
+We ask that Apprentices commit to at least four survey trips in a season, which can work out to one per month.
 We encourage you, however, to use this time to learn and grow to its full benefit, participating in as many surveys as you are able.

 Benefits